-123 3.2.
+3.2.
 Pacific hake

-North Pacific hake (Merluccius productus), also known as Pacific whiting, are found from northern Vancouver 124 Island south to the northern part of the Gulf of California, and are thus shared between Canada and the U.S..
-Hake are 125 considered the most populous groundfish species in the California current system.
-The catch is primarily processed 126 into H&G blocks, fillets or surimi.
-Prior to 2002, the U.S. was claiming an 80% share of the hake fishery, while 127 Canada was claiming 30%, leading to non-cooperation and overfishing [42].
-This was perhaps due to differences in 128 stock assessments performed by scientists within each country.
-Thus, in 2003, both countries signed the U.S.-Canada 129 Pacific Hake/Whiting Agreement.
-While the Agreement was ratified in 2003, it was not formally implemented until 130 2012 [43].
-However, from 2003 through 2011, both Canada and the United States operated under the spirit of the 131 Agreement, and complied with the Agreement's national allocations1.
-The document states: 132
+North Pacific hake (Merluccius productus), also known as Pacific whiting, are found from northern Vancouver Island south to the northern part of the Gulf of California, and are thus shared between Canada and the U.S. Hake are considered the most populous groundfish species in the California current system.
+The catch is primarily processed into H&G blocks, fillets or surimi.
+Prior to 2002, the U.S. was claiming an 80% share of the hake fishery, while Canada was claiming 30%, leading to noncooperation and overfishing [42].
+This was perhaps due to differences in stock assessments performed by scientists within each country.
+Thus, in 2003, both countries signed the U.S.-Canada Pacific Hake/Whiting Agreement.
+While the Agreement was ratified in 2003, it was not formally implemented until 2012 [43].
+However, from 2003 through 2011, both Canada and the United States operated under the spirit of the Agreement, and complied with the Agreement's national allocations.2 The document states: "The Agreement establishes, for the first time, agreed percentage shares of the transboundary stock of Pacific hake, also known as Pacific whiting.
+It also creates a process through which U.S. and Canadian scientists and fisheries managers will recommend the total catch of Pacific hake each year, to be divided by a set percentage formula [42]".

-1Bruce Turris, Pacific Fisheries Management Inc., personal communication.
+2 Bruce Turris, Pacific Fisheries Management Inc., personal communication.